Yo! Did

 Lenox and Parker Magazine’s June Issue, features Series Creator, Jen Farris as their AList section for Juneteenth.
 They take a deep dive into YO!
 DID YOU KNOW?! to discuss its origins, how the series relates to film and television locations, as well as details of Season One’s upcoming 11 episodes that fun May 26 – June 30.
 Season One features ATLANTA locations.

 YO!
-ATER THE SHOW are the extended content segments allowing viewers additional facts about the featured webseries’ episode.
-This PETERS STREET segment follows the S1 EP1 “Welcome to Hotel Row” episode and Jen Farris takes viewers down to to PETERS STREET along a former Atlanta Terminal railroad junction adjacent to the Castleberry Community in SW ATL.
+ATER THE SHOW is an extended content segment allowing viewers additional facts about the featured web series’ episode.
+This PETERS STREET segment follows the S1 EP1 “Welcome to Hotel Row” episode and Jen Farris takes viewers down to PETERS STREET along a former Atlanta Terminal railroad junction adjacent to the Castleberry Community in SW ATL.

 SERIES EPISODES